jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/cli/cli-service-module.md

 #### Pushing a config to a mounted node in dry run mode

-To operate in dry-run mode (useful for testing or demo purposes), you need to mount the device with the following configuration
+To operate in dry-run mode (useful for testing or demo purposes), you need to mount the device with the following configuration.
+Note - the value for the variable {{classic_ip_wrong}} can be edited within Postman by clicking on the cog icon near the top right of the screen and selecting 'Manage Environments'.
+We provide several environments containing preconfigured variable values at https://github.com/FRINXio/cli-units/tree/master/postman - the environment files all have a suffix 'env.json'
 ~~~~
 {
     "network-topology:node" :